derekp8899/cpprobotcode/README.md

 | libCTRE_PhoenixCCI.a | Phoenix Common C Interface, leave this be. |
 | libCTRE_Phoenix.a | Class library, this is built from Phoenix-frc-lib. |

-For the latest version of binaries, see our maven repository here:
+For the latest version of binaries, see the CTRE maven repository here:
 http://devsite.ctr-electronics.com/maven/release/com/ctre/phoenix/

 #### CAN USB Adapter